egorlem/ultima.zsh-theme/README.md

 - **Purpose:** Shows the version control system status for the current directory, typically for Git repositories.
 - **Display:** Information about the current branch, staged changes, and uncommitted changes.

+### Third Line: Input Line

+The third line is for command input, providing a clear space for entering new commands.

 ---

 ## VCS Integration

-The three-line prompt also includes a segment dedicated to displaying the status of the version control system (VCS).
+The prompt also includes a segment dedicated to displaying the status of the version control system (VCS).
 This allows users to quickly see the current state of the repository directly in the terminal.
 Here's a breakdown of this segment:

 #### VCS Status Segment